-Health insurance plans are available both through private insurers and the government health care exchange.
-Individual health insurance plans are for people who don’t have access to health insurance through their job or a government program.
-Family health insurance plans are for families with more than one person covered under the plan.
+Health insurance plans are available through both private insurers and the government health care exchange.
+Individual health insurance plans are designed for people who do not have access to insurance through their employer or a government program.
+Family health insurance plans cover multiple individuals within a family under one policy.

 WHERE TO GET HEALTH COVERAGE?